afrovera/notejam-demo/README.md

 For this assignment, deployment is carried out on AWS.

 The app is dockerized and deployed through CI/CD pipeline to ECS cluster with ALB/Auto-scaling which programmatically assigns the tasks to back-ends.
-The same templace can be deployed into dev and test environment mirroring prod, and to other regions.
+The same template can be deployed into dev and test environment mirroring prod, and to other regions.

 Logs and metrics are collected from relevant components of the infrastructure, in particular:
 - CodeBuild - application and container build logs